 A notice has been released by Consortium of NLUs to notify the information about CLAT 2020 Exam Date.
 As per the General Body of the Consortium of National Law Universities, the online exam of CLAT 2020 exam will be conducted on 28th September 2020.
 Earlier the exam was scheduled to be conducted on 7th, September 2020.
 Check the official update of CLAT 2020 Exam Date.

 The Consortium of National Law University has again postponed the CLAT 2020 examination.
-The exam was set for August 22 which has been postponed now and new dates will be released soon.
 The information regarding the postponement was provided on the official website, clat.ac.in or consortiumofnlus.ac.in.
 Here we presenting the overview of the exam.
 Check the important points.

 |Exam Name||CLAT (Common Law Admission Test)|

 |CLAT Exam Conducting Body||Consortium of National Law Universities|

 |CLAT Exam Level||UG and PG|